 Socrates from Peaceful Warrior

-I've so often found in my awakened life, that when I have a problem with how someone else is being or what they are doing, that rather than looking at how they should change and how I think they should be, if instead I consider how I am causing this situation and how I am being invited to evolve?, then it always seems to facilitate a more evolved, harmonious outcome.
+I've so often found in this world, that when I have a problem with how someone else is being or what they are doing, that rather than looking at how they should change and how I think they should be, if instead I consider how I am causing this situation and how I am being invited to evolve, then it always seems to facilitate a more evolved, harmonious outcome.

 - The moment we blame another for something that happens in our lives, or the wider world, is the moment we disempower ourselves.
-We give away the possibility of self empowerment through all circumstances.
+We give away the possibility of self empowerment.

 Realise don't theorise